How to turn your marketplace into a community

 When your marketplace grows, you will notice certain users who bring in a lot more sales than everyone else.
 These people are your power users.
 Consider offering them special perks and advantages.

-Similarly to how you want to highlight certain members of the community, you also want to weed out the bad apples and remove inappropriate content.
-In active forums, moderation can be quite a time-consuming task as you need to go over lots of content every day.
+Similar to how you want to highlight certain members of the community, you also want to weed out the bad apples and remove inappropriate content.
+On active forums, content moderation can be quite a time-consuming task as you need to go over lots of content every day.
 This means you should only open a forum once you know you have enough time to maintain and curate it.

 When your community grows, you can move from piggybacking on others' events to hosting your own.
 Local events are a great way to get a big group of your users to the same physical location at the same time.
 The people who attend such events are quite likely very potential power users.

 Airbnb organizes meetups to help hosts (and guests) meet each other and learn about topics related to the service.
 Airbnb also organizes launch parties whenever they open in new countries and cities.
-BlaBlaCar hosts BlaBlaCar drinks and BlaBlaCar tours around differents regions to raise awareness about the brand and build a community.
+BlaBlaCar hosts BlaBlaCar drinks and BlaBlaCar tours around different regions to raise awareness about the brand and build a community.
+Face-to-face meetings and get-togethers are central in PaulCamper's community-building strategy as well.

 When EatWith launched in Barcelona, I, together with others in the OuiShare Barcelona team, helped them organize a "fighting tapas" event with eight of their hosts.
 The event was a great success, and more than 120 people attended.